cudmore/pie/readme-web.md

 The top row displays the PiE server hostname, IP, and current date and time.
 If the server is running, the time will be updated each second.
 In addition, there are links to recorded video files, server logs, environmental sensors, and web help.

+The 'Start Recording' and 'Start Trial' buttons start video recording to a file.
+All files are saved in the `/video` folder.
+At the end of each video file recording, a trial file is also saved.
+Trial files are plain text files with a record of 'events' that occurred during the video recording.
+See the [trial file readme](readme-trial-file.md) for more information.

 **White and IR Switches**.
 Will turn White and IR lights on and off.
 This assumes white and IR leds for the PiE server have been wired correctly to the Raspberry Pi.
 Both white and IR LEDs cannot be controlled when 'Configure - Auto Lights' is on.

 **ID and Condition**.
 These will be pre-pended to all saved file names.
 Leave them blank and nothing will be added.
 This is useful to organize your saved files with an animal ID and condition.